google/comprehensive-rust/src/android/testing/mocking.md

 <details>

-- The advice here is for Android (AOSP) where Mockall is the recommended mocking library.
-There are other
-  [mocking libraries available on crates.io](https://crates.io/keywords/mock), in particular in the area of mocking HTTP services.
+- Mockall is the recommended mocking library in Android (AOSP).
+There are other [mocking libraries available on crates.io](https://crates.io/keywords/mock), in particular in the area of mocking HTTP services.
 The other mocking libraries work in a similar fashion as Mockall, meaning that they make it easy